fastify/fastify-cli/README.md

 Finally, there will be an `app.js` file, which is your entry point.
 It is a standard Fastify plugin and you will not need to add the `listen` method to run the server, just run it with one of the scripts above.

-Normally if the target directory exists generate will fail.
-Unless the target directory is `.`, as in the current directory.
+If the target directory exists `fastify generate` will fail unless the target directory is `.`, as in the current directory.

-If the target directory is the current directory (`.`) and it already contains a `package.json` file, generate will normally fail.
+If the target directory is the current directory (`.`) and it already contains a `package.json` file, `fastify generate` will fail.
 This can be overidden with the `--integrate` flag:

 `fastify generate . --integrate`

 This will add or alter the `main`, `scripts`, `dependencies` and `devDependencies` fields on the `package.json`.
-In cases of file name collisions for any files being added, the file will be overwritten with the new file added by generate.
-So if there is an existing `app.js` in this scenario, it will be overwritten.
+In cases of file name collisions for any files being added, the file will be overwritten with the new file added by `fastify generate`.
+If there is an existing `app.js` in this scenario, it will be overwritten.
 Use the `--integrate` flag with care.

 #### Options